-I have worked on many in my day and at the time of this writing I am working on a Florida county's sheriff department fleet of vehicles.
+As an ASE certified master technician I have worked on many in my day.
+At the time of this writing I'm working on a Florida county's sheriff department fleet of vehicles.
 These modern cars are nothing like the ones built even a decade ago.

 police cruiser in action.
 This was a vehicle you could hide

 behind for protection.
 In my humble, but educated opinion the 1996 Caprice was the all around best police car package ever offered.
-Give a bookmark if you agree.
+Give a pin or bookmark if you agree.

 What parts are heavy duty?
 Well this varies from each manufacture.
-But in most cases we are talking about heavy-duty belts, hoses, beefed up suspensions with heavy-duty power train components and very large sway bars front and rear.
+However, in most cases we're talking about heavy-duty belts, hoses, beefed up suspensions with heavy-duty power train components and very large sway bars front and rear.

-You will also find no frills easy to clean interior that includes commercial grade flooring instead of carpeting.
-The vehicle is constructed for pedal to the metal performance and handling that's impressive for the size and weight.
+You'll also find no frills easy to clean interior that includes commercial grade flooring instead of carpeting.
+The vehicle is constructed for pedal to the metal performance and handling that's impressive for the size and weight of the automobile.

-Even though this vehicle was lucky to get 13 mpg the 96 Chevy 9c1 in my opinion was the cream of the crop in law enforcement patrol car manufacturing.
+Even though they were lucky to get 13 mpg, the 96 Chevy 9c1 in my opinion was the cream of the crop in law enforcement patrol car manufacturing.
 The Caprice police package came standard with the Corvette LT1 engine that was built with a 4 bolt main block and all the heavy-duty hoses and accessories that GM stocked.

 Remember this interceptor unit was called the 9C1 which is the option package code that General Motors used in ordering and identification.
 This code can be found on the options label in the trunk.
-On the exterior the only difference between the standard model was the rear quarter window.
+The only exterior difference between the standard model was the rear quarter window.

-When they patrolled I 295 in New Jersey they would sometimes get into high-speed pursuit situations.
-He described in great detail how he would blow by the crown Victoria cars that had wide open throttle with his caprice not even at 75% throttle.
-On rare occasion when many units would pursue suspects at some distance the crown vics couldn’t hang.
+The officer described in great detail how he would blow by the crown Victoria cars that had wide open throttle with his caprice not even at 75% throttle.
+On rare occasion when many units would pursue suspects for some distance, the crown vics couldn’t hang.

 So Ford dominated the market for many years and still is.
 It will most likely stay this way even with the ending of the rear wheel drive Crown Victoria.
 Gm has since got back in the game with an improving Chevy impala and the redesigned Chevrolet Tahoe.